cjimti/iotwifi/README.md

 ```

 The IOT Wifi container outputs logs in the JSON format.
 While this makes
-them a bit more difficult to read, we can feed them directly (or indirectly)
+them a bit more challenging to read, we can feed them directly (or indirectly)
 into tools like Elastic Search or other databases for alerting or analytics.

 You should see some initial JSON objects with messages like `Starting IoT Wifi...`: